 The Department of Educational Psychology’s faculty expertise in both quantitative and qualitative methods strategically prepares students interested in working with analytics in the education sector.
-The Master’s in Learning Analytics program trains graduates to work in a variety of career options by:
+The Learning Analytics program trains graduates to work in a variety of career options by:

 - introducing real-world problem scenarios and data into every course

 - hands-on training and practice with statistical programming

 - incorporates rigorous standards for qualitative and quantitative research methods